dmahugh/github/README.md

 ![gitinfo](images/gitinfo.png)
 # GitHub API helper functions

 Gitinfo is a library for Python 3.x to simplify use of the GitHub REST API.
+It provides wrappers for common gitHub API calls which returns Python *lists* of *namedtuple* objects, making it very easy to work with the returned data in Python.

-It's a work in progress &mdash; pull requests, feature requests and issues welcome!
+Gitinfo is a work in progress &mdash; pull requests, feature requests and issues welcome!

 ## sample usage